accetto/ubuntu-vnc-xfce-firefox-plus/README.md

 **This repository** contains resources for building Docker images based on [Ubuntu][docker-ubuntu], with [Xfce][xfce] desktops, headless **VNC**/[noVNC][novnc] environments and the current [Firefox][firefox] web browser with pre-configuration support.

-These images can also be successfully built and used on NAS devices.
-They have been tested with [Container Station][container-station] from [QNAP][qnap].
+This image can also be successfully built and used on NAS devices.
+It has been tested with [Container Station][container-station] from [QNAP][qnap].

-The images are perfect for fast creation of light-weight web browser containers.
+The image is perfect for fast creation of light-weight web browser containers.
 They can be thrown away easily and replaced quickly, improving browsing privacy.
 They run under a non-root user by default, improving browsing security.

 They make also excellent long-term browsers, because the preferences and profiles can be pre-configured and stored on volumes that survive container destruction.